Company-wide installation

 starts SmartGit for the first time.
 When upgrading SmartGit, this

-file will also be used, so users won’t be prompted with a
+license file will also be used, so users won’t be prompted with a

 ‘license expired’ message, but can continue working seamlessly.